Maze21127/Maze21127/README.md

 # 💫 About Me:
-I'm Python Backend Developer from Vladivosok, Russia
+I'm Python Backend Developer from Vladivosok, Russia.<br>
-🔭 I’m currently working in BattFlit as Python Developer.<br>💬 Ыtudy at the university on the 3rd year of the bachelor<br>
+🔭 I’m currently working in BattFlit as Python Developer.<br>
+💬 Study at the university on the 3rd year of the bachelor.<br>
 <br>
 Also working on freelance.<br>
 [![Kwork](https://img.shields.io/badge/kwork-green)](https://kwork.ru/user/invoker322sf)